Advances in Public Health has recently been accepted into Food Science & Technology Abstracts.Go to Table of Contents

-Advances in Public Health publishes original research articles, review articles, and clinical studies in all areas of public health.
+Advances in Public Health publishes original research articles and review articles in all areas of public health.

 Advances in Public Health maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Prevalence of Preeclampsia and Associated Factors among Antenatal Care Attending Mothers at Tirunesh Beijing General Hospital, Addis Ababa, Ethiopia